WELCOME TO THE DAILY BREAD

 U.S. National Flag

-The enduring symbol of our republic.
+The enduring banner of our sovereign republic.

 De Jure Government